 In 1972, most of the confessional Lutheran church bodies in Germany formed the Independent Evangelical Lutheran Church (SELK).
 In 1991, the Evangelical-Lutheran (Old Lutheran) Church of the former German Democratic Republic (East Germany) joined the SELK.
 Today, most confessional Lutheran churches in Germany are members of the SELK, which is the acronym for its name in German: Selbständige Evangelisch-Lutherische Kirche.

 The Lutheran Church—Missouri Synod began working with and assisting the SELK already in 1972.
-LCMS World Relief and Human Care first supported SELK mercy work in 1979, with a grant to purchase food and medical supplies for needy members.
+The LCMS first supported SELK mercy work in 1979 with a grant to purchase food and medical supplies for needy members.

 Germany serves as the LCMS base country for missionary personnel serving the greater Eurasia region.
 They provide pastoral and administrative support to the region’s missionaries and mission projects, mission research, theological education, volunteer support, outreach training, and direction for The Wittenberg Project.